gm-m/alias-search/README.md

 - **Dynamic Search**: As you type in the search input, the extension dynamically suggests matching aliases and displays relevant information.
 - **Category Support**: Organize aliases into categories for easier management and retrieval.
-- **Default Alias Setting**: Option to set one or more aliases as default, allowing for quick access and streamlined searches based on frequently used terms.
+- **Default Alias**: Option to set one or more aliases as default, allowing for quick access and streamlined searches based on frequently used terms.

 ### Compatibility